Alexamk/RREFinder/README.md

         #our $datadir = ".../psipred/data";        # path to PSIPRED V2 data files
         #our $ncbidir = ".../blast/bin";           # path to NCBI binaries (for PSIPRED in addss.pl)

-3) Complete the paths
+Complete these paths.
 The $execdir and the $ncbidir need to contain the psipred and the blastpgp binaries, respectively.
-The easiest way is to see where your psipred binary is located (use 'which psipred'), and point to that folder.
+The see where a binary is located use

+        which psipred
+        which blastpgp

+within the active environment.
+Use the folder, not the binary itself.
-In the conda package, the ncbidir is usually the same thing, as all the binaries are usually in the same folder. e.g. /path/to/conda/envs/RREfinder/bin.
+In the conda package, the two folders are likely the same.

-For the $datadir, you need to find where the psipred data is stored in the conda package.
+For the $datadir, you need to find where the psipred data is stored within the conda package.
 This depends on your conda setup.
 Example locations include:

     /path/to/conda/envs/RREfinder/share/psipred_4.01/data

     /path/to/conda/pkgs/psipred_4.01/share/psipred_4.01/data

 The data folder should contain seven files all named weights.dat or some variation of that name.

-Alternatively, if you manually install PSIPRED, let the execdir point to the folder containing the psipred binary, the datadir to the folder containing the psipred data and the ncbidir to the folder containing the legacy BLAST binary (blastpgp)
+If you manually install PSIPRED, let the execdir point to the folder containing the psipred binary, the datadir to the folder containing the psipred data and the ncbidir to the folder containing the legacy BLAST binary (blastpgp)

 RREfinder is now ready for use in both modes!